-The third ingredient includes dried peas.
-Dried peas are a good source of carbohydrates.
+The next two ingredients include dried peas and dried lentils.
+Dried peas and lentils are good sources of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

 The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 The next ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.